Your Questions, Answered

 Spotify doesn’t pay artists or songwriters directly.

-Spotify primarily makes money for music from two sources — Spotify Premium subscribers and advertisers on Spotify’s Free tier.
-Approximately two-thirds of this money is paid out to music rights holders to what we call the “royalty pool.”
+Spotify primarily makes money for music from two sources: Spotify Premium subscribers and advertisers that support Spotify’s Free tier.
+Approximately two-thirds of this money is paid out to music rights holders in what is called the “royalty pool.”

 Spotify allocates that royalty pool based on each rights holder’s streamshare on Spotify.
-This money is not divvied up based on a fixed amount per stream because Premium subscribers do not pay per stream; they pay a subscription fee for access.
+This money is not divvied up based on a fixed amount per stream, because Premium subscribers do not pay per stream; they pay a subscription fee that grants them unlimited access to all of the music on Spotify.
+For example, in 2024, if an artist received 1 in every 1 million streams on Spotify, that generated around $10,000 on average.

 Why doesn’t Spotify just charge listeners more?

-Spotify persuaded listeners to pay a set price for music monthly, shifting fans away from piracy.
+Spotify persuaded listeners to pay a set monthly price for music, shifting fans away from piracy.
 The cost of a subscription is not an insignificant amount for many.
-Raising prices is a fine balance — we don’t want to drive people back to piracy or unmonetized solutions.
+Raising prices is a delicate balance — we don’t want to drive people back to piracy or unmonetized solutions.
 In fact, the average adult spending money on music today is spending nearly double compared to during the peak CD era in 1999, and millions more people are spending.

 Should the numbers you’re presenting around artists’ revenues be much higher?